-Rafael Madrigal In July 2000, a man was shot and injured in a gang related drive-by shooting in Los Angeles, California.
-Several witnesses identified Rafael Madrigal in a photo lineup as either the shooter or driver of the car involved.
+.jpg) Rafael Madrigal On July 5, 2000, Ricardo Aguilera was shot and wounded in a gang related drive-by shooting in Los Angeles, California.
+Several witnesses identified 25-year-old Rafael Madrigal Jr. in a photo lineup as either the shooter or driver of the car involved.
 These witnesses testified against Madrigal at trial.

-Madrigal had been at work, a 50 minute drive away, at the time of the shooting.
+Madrigal had been at work at Proactive Packaging, a 50-minute drive away, at the time of the shooting.
 A co-worker could have confirmed his alibi, and his boss could have testified that he was certain Madrigal was at work because he was the only one who knew how to operate one of the machines in the production line.

 However, Madrigal’s defense attorney, Andrew Marc Stein, called only Madrigal’s supervisor to the stand, who testified that he thought Madrigal was at work, but couldn’t be certain.
 In addition, Stein did not present a recording of Madrigal’s co-defendant admitting that Madrigal was not involved.

-In January 2002, a jury convicted Madrigal of attempted murder and he was sentenced to life imprisonment.
+On January 18, 2002, a jury convicted Madrigal of attempted murder and he was sentenced to 53 years to life in prison.

-Madrigal sought compensation, but the California Victim Compensation and Government Claims Board denied the claim.
+Madrigal sought compensation, but in February 2014, the California Victim Compensation and Government Claims Board denied the claim.
 Madrigal filed a lawsuit challenging the decision and in December 2016, the Second District California Court of Appeal ordered a new compensation hearing be held.
-The compensation board again denied Madrigal's claim.
+However, the compensation board again denied Madrigal's claim.

 - Stefanie Denzel